AlexandreEadDev/Clock-App/README.md

 ### Installation

-1. Clone this repository to your local machine using the following command:
+1. Clone this repository to your local machine using the following command: https://github.com/PropZii/Portfolio-Clock.git

 2. Navigate to the project directory: cd my-project

-3. Install the required dependencies by running the following command:
+3. Install the required dependencies by running the following command: npm install

 ## Usage